wingify/readme-central/docs/Concepts/sdk-retry-mechanism.md

 ---
 ## Overview

-The SDK has been enhanced with an **exponential backoff retry mechanism** for failed network requests.
-This mechanism is designed to improve the reliability of tracking calls by automatically retrying failed requests.
-The retries occur with increasing delays, thereby reducing the system's burden and preventing overload during temporary failures.
+The SDK now includes an automatic retry feature for failed network requests.
+If a tracking call fails, it will be retried with increasing delays.
+This helps make the system more reliable by reducing the chance of overload during temporary issues.

 ## Key Features: